DGoncalves21/DGoncalves21/README.md

 ## About me

-I'm currently a 2nd-year student in Informatics Engineering at ISEP (Instituto Superior de Engenharia do Porto).
+I'm currently a student in Informatical Engineering at ISEP (Instituto Superior de Engenharia do Porto).
 My journey in technology is fueled by a passion for coding, problem-solving, and creating impactful projects.

 🔭 What am I working on?